 This area winds visitors through a rocky outcropping called a kopje, which is indicative of the African landscape.
 Animals in this area include meerkat, klipspringer, hyrax, Kenya crested Guinea fowl and white-throated monitors.
 The hyrax and klipspringer display features heated rocks for the animals.
 A viewing pavilion offers incredible long views of the giraffe and white rhino exhibit.

 Outdoors, giraffe roam with impala, white rhino, ostrich and spur-winged geese.
 Inside, hay-feeding nets and automated food dispensers have been installed along the perimeter to allow for 24-hour enrichment.
 Animal health equipment has been built into the facility to help animal care staff perform any needed veterinary procedures.

 The Hawkins Giraffe Encounter is a dedicated area that provides visitors with eye-to-eye viewing and an opportunity to feed the giraffes.

 The Elephant Family Quarters measures more than 30,000-square feet and is the largest herd room in North America.
-The outdoor area—the Grewcock Elephant, Zebra and Impala Habitat—is a mixed-species exhibit, which includes elephants, plains zebra and impala.
+The outdoor area—the Grewcock Elephant and Zebra Habitat—is a mixed-species exhibit, which includes elephants and plains zebra.
 The indoor space features a soft floor with three feet of sand.
 Enrichment is offered around the clock for the elephants including: hay baskets on a timer that drop from the ceiling and fall within reach throughout the night and an enrichment wall with cubbies that open with treats inside, also on a timer.